txpipe/oura/book/src/advanced/pipeline_metrics.md

 source_event_count 2277715
 ```

 Regardless of the above mechanism, the inteded approach for tracking Oura's metrics is to use a monitoring infrastructure compatible with Prometheus format.
-Some of the more commons stacks are:
+Setting up and managing the monitoring stack is outside the scope of Oura.
+If you don't have any infrastructure in place, we recommend checking out some of the more commons stacks:

 - Prometheus Server + Grafana
 - Metricbeat + Elasticsearch + Kibana